 The reasons I opted to include it in my recipe are fairly straight forward.
 It is readily available, has well documented anti-fungal and anti-bacterial properties and it will give the finished product glide.
 Many of the ingredients are very versatile and can be used to make a number of other beauty recipes!

 Arrow Root Powder

-Arrowroot powder takes over the role of “wetness absorber”.
+Arrowroot powder takes over the role of “wetness absorber” and adds the antiperspirant component.
 I chose it over cornstarch because it is non-GMO, ph-balanced and has both antiseptic as well as anti-inflammatory qualities.
 It is safe enough to be fed to babies:)

 This ingredient kept popping up in recipes that lacked baking soda and was featured as the active ingredient.
 Zinc oxide is more commonly used in homemade sunscreen recipes and diaper rash ointment (there is the baby safe thing again!), but I found out that quite a few people actually swear by using the rash ointment as a substitute for deodorant.

 When ordering zinc oxide, make sure you are purchasing the non-nano kind that is also pharmaceutical grade.

 The addition of Shea butter allowed for a slight reduction in the amount of coconut oil used.
 Katie over at Wellness Mama has a handy list with the many different uses for Shea butter.
 It is an ingredient I keep on hand for all kinds of homemade concoctions from hand cream to body balm to lip balm.